 We actively welcome applications from mature students, valuing their experience of life and of the workplace, as well as applicants straight from their first or higher degree.
 We particularly welcome applications from groups underrepresented in teaching, notably black and minority ethnic and disabled applicants.
 Male teachers are also in short supply, particularly in Primary schools and Early Years settings.

 You can apply through UCAS Teacher Training from November 2013 for courses that start in 2014.
 UCAS charge a small application fee and you can then complete the application online.
 Once UCAS has processed your application, you will be able to check its progress and reply to offers online using the UCAS Track service.
 Contact UCAS on:

 Telephone: +44 8714 680469.

 If you have questions and concerns about how you should apply to us, and what happens after we receive your application, your queries, and hopefully a lot more, will be answered on our Your Application pages.

-If you are successful in passing the initial scrutiny of your application, we will ask that you have registered to take your QTS Professional Skills Test, and ideally can provide the date on which you will sit the test.
+If you are successful in passing the initial scrutiny of your application, we will ask that you have registered to take your QTS Professional Skills Tests in literacy and numeracy, and ideally can provide the date on which you will sit the test.
 This can be before or after your interview date for the course but any offer will be dependent on you passing the test within an agreed time limit.
 More information can be found here.